marioEzquerro/ui-test-assessment-master/ui-test-assessment-master/README.md

 Define and implement the tests you think are necessary for the technology you prefer.

 # Tests
-View selected data with nothing selected
+[x] View selected data with nothing selected
-View selected data with one item selected
+[x] View selected data with one item selected
-View selected from "Laura"
+[x] View selected from "Laura"
-View data from 2 random people
+[] View data from 2 random people
+[] Deploy collapsed item and select "Robert"